zanata/zanata.github.io/_posts/2001-05-03-maven-plugin-commands.md

 These are equivalent to commands `{{ site.cli_client_name }} help` and `{{ site.cli_client_name }} help push` in {{ site.cli_client_name }}.

+*Note:* an online view of the same help information can be viewed at [Maven Plugin Reference](https://zanata.ci.cloudbees.com/job/zanata-client-site/site/zanata-maven-plugin/plugin-info.html).

 ### Push

 The basic push command is